I found a kitten/cat! What do I do?

 Unlike some rescue groups, Feline Lifeline has very strict guidelines about who can and can't adopt a cat.
-We do require applicants to be at least 21 years old.
+For example, we do require applicants to be at least 21 years old.
 We put a lot of time, money, and care into rescuing our cats; we want them to go to the best homes possible.
+To us, these living creatures deserve as much consideration as human children.
 If you are denied, it does not always mean you will be denied for another cat from our organization; it sometimes means your situation is not a right fit for the cat for which you applied.
 We appreciate your understanding.

 Why do you ask so many questions during the interview?